Cantera/cantera/doc/sphinx/reference/kinetics/rate-constants.md

 reactions from one catalyst surface to another, the enthalpy change of a reaction ($\Delta H$) can be modified.
 Due to the change in $\Delta H$, the activation energy of the reaction must be adjusted accordingly to provide accurate simulation results.
 To adjust the activation energy  due to changes in the reaction enthalpy, the Blowers-Masel rate expression is available.
 This approximation was proposed by {cite:t}`blowers2000` to automatically scale activation energy as the reaction enthalpy is changed.
+The _intrinsic activation energy_ $E_a^0$ is defined as the activation energy when
-The activation energy estimation can be written as:
+$\Delta H = 0$.
+The activation energy can then be written as a function of $\Delta H$:

 $$
 E_a = \begin{cases}